jovotech/jovo-framework/docs/03_app-logic/02_data/README.md

 Besides conversational parameters, there is also additional information that is not explicitly provided by a user, like which device they are using, or their ID.
 Learn more about different types of implicit user input in this section.

 For retrieving and storing this type of information, the Jovo `User Class`can be used to create more contextual and adaptive experiences based on user specific data.
-You can find the class here: [user.js](https://github.com/jovotech/jovo-framework-nodejs/blob/master/lib/user.js).

 The user object can be accessed like this: